 As noted above, Closing Date Net Debt is calculated as (i) Proportionally Consolidated Debt plus any accrued and unpaid interest thereon plus the amount of the drawn portion of the New Debt, less (ii) the Reinstatement Adjustment Amount plus (iii) the Permitted Claims Amount less (iv) the amount of Proportionally Consolidated Unrestricted Cash.
-Based on the projections, Closing Date Net Debt is estimated to be \$22.5 billion.
+Based on the projections, Closing Date Net Debt is estimated to be \$22.6 billion.

 Reinstatement Adjustment Amount: The Reinstatement Adjustment Amount is calculated as the total amount of Corporate Level Debt less the total amount of Corporate Level Debt to be reinstated on the Effective Date.
 Corporate Level Debt consists of the sum of TopCo unsecured debt, the DIP Facility and other debt (in each case, including any accrued and unpaid interest thereon).
 The forecast contemplates that the Plan Debtors will repay certain classes of TopCo unsecured debt and the DIP Facility in cash on the Effective Date.
 The TRUPS Claim, the GGP/Homart II, L.L.C.
-Partner Note Claim, the GGP Ivanhoe, Inc. Affiliate Partner Note Claim, GGP TRS Retained Debt Claim, as well as the GGPLP LLC Preferred Equity Units and GGP LP Preferred Equity Units are assumed to be reinstated.
-In addition, the Unmatured Rouse 6.750% Notes due 2013, the Rouse 5.375% Notes due 2013 and the Rouse 7.200% Notes due 2012 Notes are assumed to be reinstated (elections by holders of these notes to receive the New Rouse Note as contemplated by the Plan, will not change the quantum of debt).
-The forecast assumes that the Investors exercise their options under the Investment Agreements to satisfy the purchase price of New GGP Common Stock using allowed claims against the Debtors, including claims under the Reinstated Rouse Notes.
-The Investors will receive New GGP Common Stock in full satisfaction of amounts of the reinstated Rouse Notes surrendered pursuant to this election and, therefore, these amounts will not remain outstanding after the Effective Date.
-The Exchangeable Notes Claims are assumed to be paid in full as it is assumed that the holders of such Claims elect the cash distribution option afforded to them in the Plan.
+Partner Note Claim, the GGP Ivanhoe, Inc. Affiliate Partner Note Claim, GGP TRS Retained Debt Claim, as well as the GGPLP LLC Preferred Equity Units and GGP LP Preferred Equity Units are assumed to be reinstated, whereas the Rouse Note Claims and the Exchangeable Notes Claims are assumed to be paid in full as it is assumed that the holders of such Claims elect the cash distribution option afforded to them in the Plan.

-Permitted Claims Amount: The Permitted Claims Amount is based on the sum of (i) allowed but unpaid Permitted Claims of the Debtors plus (ii) estimated Permitted Claims of the Debtors plus the Spinco Setup Costs, which include an adjustment related to debt paydowns for certain properties transferred to Spinco on the Effective Date.
+Permitted Claims Amount: The Permitted Claims Amount is based on the sum of (i) allowed but unpaid Permitted Claims of the Debtors plus (ii) estimated Permitted Claims of the Debtors plus the Spinco Setup Costs.